 Painful Eczema on my Baby

 My oldest child had such bad eczema when he was a baby that he’d scratch himself until he bled.
-It was so sad to see and I felt so helpless.
+It was so sad to see, and I felt so helpless.
 The pediatrician we went to at the time told us it was normal and not to worry about it.
-Knowing what I know about food sensitivities and allergies from my own experience I knew that there was something deeper.
+Knowing what I know about food sensitivities and allergies from my own experience, I knew that there was something deeper.

-At first though, I was in denial.
-Maybe I was just too busy being a new mom and going back to work.
-For over a year, we slathered him with creams, especially on his face and ankles where the itching was the worst.
-At the time he was in daycare and they called often saying he had to go home because he had a rash.
-Even after getting a doctor’s note saying he has eczema and isn’t contagious this happened repeatedly.
+At the time, he was in daycare, and they called often, saying he had to go home because he had a rash.
+Even after getting a doctor’s note saying he has severe eczema and isn’t contagious, this happened repeatedly, which was so frustrating.

 Digging Deeper

-Food Allergy Results
+Food Allergy Testing Results

-The allergy testing found he is mildly allergic to eggs and sensitive to gluten and dairy.
-The doctor’s suggestion was for us to remove those items from his diet for 3 months then reassess.
-Since I also have issues with gluten and dairy we decided to keep these foods out of his diet.
-Luckily, in a sense, we were already well versed at avoiding cross-contamination with gluten since my husband still eats it.
+The doctor’s suggestion was for us to remove those items from his diet for 3 months, then reassess.
+Since I also have issues with gluten and dairy, we decided to keep these foods out of his diet.
+Luckily, in a sense, we were already well-versed at avoiding cross-contamination with gluten since my husband still ate it at the time (years later, the whole household had to go gluten-free as even our best efforts of avoiding cross-contamination weren’t good enough).

 Our son’s eczema quickly resolved once those foods were removed from his diet.
 It was amazing to see the transformation.
-We did have him try egg a year later but eczema crept back so we removed it again.
+We did have him try egg a year later, but eczema crept back, so we removed it again.

-Always trust your gut and find a doctor who listens to you and don’t be afraid to switch doctors if necessary.
+Always trust your gut and find a doctor who listens to you, and don’t be afraid to switch doctors if necessary.

 Food Allergy Blog Posts

 Looking for more Food Allergy resources?
-I’ve written more blog posts about having kids with food allergies which are linked below.
+I’ve written more blog posts about having kids with food allergies, which are linked below.

 Resources